Ramsar Convention on Wetlands

 - Swiss Grant Fund for Africa — The Swiss Grant Fund for Africa is funded by the Federal Government of Switzerland in addition to the annual dues that Switzerland provides to the Convention’s core budget.
 The Swiss Grant Fund for Africa is administered by the Ramsar Secretariat for specific activities related to wetlands in Africa.
 The Fund is not open to applications.

 2 — Ramsar Wetland Conservation Awards.
-These awards are to individuals and institutions of any country for achievements in promoting the conservation and wise use of wetlands.
+The Ramsar Awards are to individuals and institutions of any country for achievements in promoting the conservation and wise use of wetlands.

 Ramsar makes awards of US$10 thousand in each of different categories.
 The Conservation Awards are announced at each Conference of the Contracting Parties.